truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 {{< include file="/static/includes/JiraFilterInstructions.md" >}}

 ### 24.04.0 Known Issues

-* Users upgrading from TrueNAS SCALE 23.10 (Cobia) to 24.04 (Dragonfish) who import a Cobia configuration file might find that some services are not automatically enabled as expected.
-After uploading the configuration file and rebooting the system, review **System Settings > Services**.
-For services any that should be enabled, set it to **Running** and **Start Automatically**.

 <a href="https://ixsystems.atlassian.net/issues/?filter=10542" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.04.0 that are being resolved in a future TrueNAS SCALE release.